pinterest/pinterest-python-generated-api-client/docs/OauthApi.md

 Generate OAuth access token

 Generate an OAuth access token by using an authorization code or a refresh token.
+IMPORTANT: You need to start the OAuth flow via www.pinterest.com/oauth before calling this endpoint (or have an existing refresh token).
 See <a href='/docs/getting-started/authentication/'>Authentication</a> for more.

 ### Example